Ferhoodl/LFC/README.md

 # Lapis Fulminis Cogitans
 ### (The Thinking Lightning-Rock)

-## This repository is dedicated to casting spells onto magical rocks, running lightning through them, all in the name of making them play chess.
+## This repository is dedicated to casting spells onto magical rocks, running lightning through them.
+All in the name of making them play chess.